pfesenmeier/pfesenmeier.github.io/content/nice-things-about-rust/index.md

    |                               ^^^^^^^^^ value borrowed here after moved
 ```

-In laymen's terms, what happen was that when evil was given a reference to
-good_twin's value, `good_twin` can no longer access that object. `good_twin` is
-no longer valid.
+When good_twin gives a reference to evil_twin, good_twin gives up its reference.
+Good twin is no longer a valid reference, and now we don't have to deal with competing sources of what the value is.

 To acheive the same thing we did in Javascript, we would have to declare
 `good_twin` as mutable, and pass an explicitly mutable reference to `evil_twin`: